Troubleshooting crashes of Live

 In order to turn on automatic updates open Preferences → Licenses Maintenance and verify that "Get Software Updates" is active.
 You can also manually download the latest version in your Ableton User Account.

-Make also sure that the following third-party software and drivers are up to date as well:
+Important: Also make sure that the following third-party software and drivers are completely up to date:

 - Operating System

 - Does the crash occur while launching Live?

 - Does it occur when using a particular device, plug-in or controller?

 - Does it occur when performing a certain task within Live?

 - Did the crashes start after applying changes to the system like installing new software or hardware?

 - Is Live crashing outright or just hanging?

 To clarify the difference between a crash and a hang: